Many financial institutions charge fees for several things such as monthly fees, insufficient funds, international transfers, and ATM withdrawals.

 - Wells Fargo: Wells Fargo charges $2.50 for each withdrawal done through out-of-network ATMs.
 Fees vary by account type since some accounts offer fee waivers.
 The ATM services provider may also charge you an operator fee – this will vary from one ATM to the next.

-- Chase: Chase charges a $2.50 fee for each withdrawal, inquire, or transfer from a non-Chase ATM.
+- Chase: Chase charges a $2.50 fee for each withdrawal, inquiry, or transfer from a non-Chase ATM.
 Fees may vary according to the type of bank account you have, so remember to check their website to be sure about your account’s fee.
 The ATM operator may also have their charges.

 - Citibank: Citibank charges $2.50 per withdrawal from non-Citibank ATMs.
 Some Citibank bank accounts offer waived fees, including reimbursement of operator fee, which otherwise you will have to pay as charged by the ATM.

 - U.S. Bank: U.S. Bank charges a flat $2.50 fee for withdrawals from non-U.S. Bank ATMs.
 U.S. Bank does partner up with some other networks, and some accounts also have the fee waived.
-ATM operator fee may still apply, but this will vary from one ATM to the next.
+ATM operator fees may still apply, but this will vary from one ATM to the next.

 This is not a full list of banks that charge a fee.
 Other banks such as Capital One also charge fees in certain ATM withdrawal scenarios.